 “I left my homework at home.”
 Prior to services like Google Classroom, those six words were the bane of almost every teacher’s existence.
 Now, imagine if you replaced “homework” with “curriculum.”
 Students who forget their device at home are not able to participate in lessons that require the use of a device – which puts them a day behind in classwork.

 Let’s be honest–students are notorious for being forgetful.
-And between calling parents or carers to bring in the device, missing out on classwork, and more, the distractions that come from a forgotten device have the potential to halt or alter your lesson for the entire day.
+And between calling Mom and Dad to bring the device, missing out on classwork, and more, the distractions that come from a forgotten device have the potential to halt or alter your class for the entire day.

 Solution: Implement a Streamlined Device Loaner Program

-Get a device back in the hands of the student faster–and save your tech team serious time–by implementing a streamlined device loan program.
-By filling a smart locker charging station with ready-to-use devices, students can simply punch in a 4-digit PIN to gain access to a new device inside the secure locker.
-The only time taken from an IT technician’s day is providing the PIN access.
-And best of all, the student is able to get back to lessons–and back to learning–without missing a beat.
+Get a device back in the hands of the student faster–and save your Tech Teams serious time–by implementing a streamlined device loaner program.
+By filling a smart charging locker charging station with ready-to-use devices, students can simply punch in a 4-digit PIN or scan an RFID badge to gain access to a new device inside the secure locker.
+The only time taken from an IT Member’s or a Media Specialist’s day is providing the PIN or RFID access.
+And best of all, the student is able to get back to class–and back to learning–without missing a beat.

 Challenge: Dead Devices = Unattended Devices are Stolen, Go Missing or Are Broken at a Higher Rate